• Menu About Connective

 “What did the person designing my website learn from client interviews?”

-If they look confused: You’re looking at coordination between separate departments.
+If they look confused, you’re looking at coordination between separate departments.
 Brand team did interviews, handed off findings to web team, web team read a summary, designer never heard actual customer voices.
-This is typical agency structure—separate departments optimize for their own efficiency, then try to coordinate at the end.
+This is typical agency structure: separate departments optimize for their own efficiency, then try to coordinate at the end.

 That’s not coordination.
 That’s integration.
 And it’s rare because most agencies are structured in department silos that compete for resources and profit independently.
+A creative director who also oversees strategy has incentives aligned with the outcome.
+A design department that receives a brief from a separate strategy department has incentives aligned with throughput.

 The documentation test